bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 Adrex assumed this must be the Lord of Whitestone.
 Another piece from the "Guns" said "Black powder", leading to a piece saying "Firework", leading to "Hupperdook", and back to Adrex.
 From "Guns" was a connection to the word "Orthax" - Adrex thought he might have heard that mentioned earlier in the dungeon, which connected to both "Me" and "Adrex".
-Then there were connections between "Krynn empire" to "gun", to "Adrex", to Hupperdook", connecting to other names Adrex hadn't heard of before.
+Then there were connections between "Krynn empire" to "Guns", to "Adrex", to "Hupperdook", connecting to other names Adrex hadn't heard of before.

 Percival interrupted Adrex' study:
-"Yes, that must seem like a huge conspiracy to you."
+"Yes, that must seem like a huge conspiracy towards you."
 He halted for a second before he added a bit quieter:
 "... which it technically is..."